ArindamDutta02082001/Smart-Banking/Microservice-setting-up-servers.md

 # relative path to the config files folder , no quotes "" . in MAC quote required
 spring.cloud.config.server.native.searchLocations=file:../config-files

-Create a confif-files folder like below
+Create a config-files folder like below

 config-files/
 ├── service-a.properties